dortania/OpenCore-Install-Guide/config-laptop.plist/coffee-lake-plus.md

 ### Emulate

+Needed for spoofing unsupported CPUs like Pentiums and Celerons.

 ::: tip info

-Needed for spoofing unsupported CPUs like Pentiums and Celerons.

-If using Comet Lake, please check your CPUID and if it is not 806EC(usually samsung laptops have A0660), then
+If using Comet Lake i5-10210U, check your CPUID(in opencore log, the 5 letters after `OCCPU: Signature`) and if it is not 806EC(usually samsung laptops have A0660) you need cpuid spoofing.

 * **CpuidData**: `EC060800 00000000 00000000 00000000`
 * **CpuidMask**: `FFFFFFFF 00000000 00000000 00000000`

-if yours is 806EC then leave both blank.
+if your cpuid is 806EC or not using i5-10210U, then leave both blank.

 :::